microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Coach/README.md

 This hack requires students to have access to an Azure subscription where they can create and consume Azure resources.
 These Azure requirements should be shared with a stakeholder in the organization that will be providing the Azure subscription(s) that will be used by the students.

 - Azure subscription with contributor access
-- Visual Studio Code terminal or Azure Shell (recommended)
+- Visual Studio Code terminal or Azure Shell
 - Latest Azure CLI (if not using Azure Shell)
 - Chaos Studio, Azure Kubernetes Service (AKS) and Traffic Manager services will be used in this hack

-## Suggested Hack Agenda (Optional)
+## Suggested Hack Agenda

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

 - Day 1
   - Challenge 0 (1.5 hours)